Explainable Machine Learning for Public Policy: Use Cases, Gaps, and Research Directions: Gaps and Proposed Research Directions

 \section{Gaps and Proposed Research Directions}

-The previous section mapped the applicability of existing methods to the use case taxonomy.
-In this section, we use that mapping to identify gaps in existing explainable ML research when compared to the needs of real-world public policy and social good problems, and propose an ML research agenda to fill those gaps.
-We believe that tackling these research gaps is critical for the machine learning discipline if we want our systems to get deployed, used, and have a positive and lasting impact on society and public policy.
+In this section, we use the mapping between methods and use cases to identify gaps in existing explainable ML research compared to the needs of real-world public policy problems and propose a research agenda to fill those gaps.
+We believe that bridging these research gaps is critical for applying ML to social problems and if we are to safely deploy ML systems that lead to effective policy decisions and have a positive and lasting impact on society.

-\subsection{Gap 1: Existing methods have not been sufficiently and effectively evaluated in real-world policy contexts}
+\subsection{Gap 1: Capabilities of existing methods not adequately evaluated in real-world contexts}